sagemath/trac_to_gh/Issue 8394.md

 # Issue 8394: plot/plot3d/tri_plot.py is at 0% coverage: get it to 100%

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8394

 Original creator: mhampton